XXXMARTAND/IEEE-Summer-Development-/Task2/Task2.1.md

 <ul>
   <li>Install MySQL Sever and client and read upon basics of MySQL from the resources</li>
   <li>Read about Primary Keys and foriegn keys and how they work</li>
-  <li>Write and execute queries for the list of action given in  file, queries.txt </li>
+  <li>Write and execute queries for the list of action given in  file, Queries.md </li>

   </ul>